Levi Holbrook

 1833 letter from Levi Holbrook to Eliza (Grout) Holbrook | Spared & Shared 3

 It seems Dr. Holbrook made the occasional return home to his roots in Massachusetts, for in 1827 he returned to marry Miss Eliza Gout.
 The couple had one son, Levi Jr., who was born in Danville in 1836.
-Not quite a year later, Eliza died of Tuberculosis.
-Levi Jr. then moved back to Massachusetts to be raised by his mother’s family.
+Three years later, on the 23rd of February 1839, Eliza died of Tuberculosis.
+Stories differ as to what happened to Levi Jr. and when.
+Some accounts claim that, following his mother’s death, he was claimed by his maternal grandparents and moved back to Massachusetts.
+Levi Jr.’s belated death announcement (Virginians learned about it three years after it happened) claimed that Eliza returned to Massachusetts shortly after his birth, leaving her husband and returning to her own family who would help her raise him.
+(For more on Levi Jr., see Letters to Levi, and More Letters to Levi.)

 In 1828, Dr. Holbrook left the Danville Male Academy to establish the Danville Female Academy on the corner of Jefferson Avenue and Loyal Streets (where the Danville General Hospital was located before its demolition).
 Dr. Holbrook fell ill for a time, and while he was recuperating, his wife ran the school.